m0sys/polyglot/README.md

 > The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man. - George Bernard Shaw

+> Counting on your fingers is not going to cut it if you want to fly to the moon. - Bjarne Stroustrup  (Lex Pod 2019)

 ## Author

 👤 **Moe**